AljoschaMeyer/valuable-value/README.md

 - arrays are greater than strings
 - maps are greater than sets
 - `true` is greater than `false`
-- floats are ordered according to the IEEE 754-2008 totalOrder predicate, or as summarized [here](https://www.gnu.org/software/libc/manual/html_node/FP-Comparison-Functions.html): negative quiet NaNs, in order of decreasing payload; negative signaling NaNs, in order of decreasing payload; negative infinity; finite numbers, in ascending order, with negative zero before positive zero; positive infinity; positive signaling NaNs, in order of increasing payload; positive quiet NaNs, in order of increasing payload
+- floats are ordered according to the IEEE 754-2008 totalOrder predicate, treating NaN as a positive, quiet NaN whose payload bits are all set to one: negative infinity < finite numbers, in ascending order, with negative zero before positive zero < positive infinity < NaN
 - ints are sorted numerically (e.g. `-1 < 0 < 1`)
 - arrays are sorted [lexicographically](https://en.wikipedia.org/wiki/Lexicographic_order)
-- sets are sorted amongst themselves as if they were arrays containing the set items in ascending order
 - maps are sorted amongst themselves as if they were arrays containing the entries in ascending order of their keys, each entry being a two-element array whose first element is the key and whose second element is the corresponding value

 ### A Meaningful Partial Order